lallulli/romamobile/readme.md

 __Requirements:__ Docker and Docker Compose V2.

-__Warning 1:__ currently the dockerized environment for Roma mobile is only suitable for development purpose.
+__Warning:__ currently the dockerized environment for Roma mobile is only suitable for development purpose.

-__Warning 2:__ currently the dockerized environment does not build the javascript app

 Start and init your database: